aaronkyle/social-development/context/thematic-issues/business-case/case_social-dev_meta.md

 tags: social development,
 slug: business-case-for-social-development
 summary: A discussion of two loaded concepts.
 <!--
 icon: file-code-o
 -->

+---
-One among the first research topics assigned to me as [social development practitioner](/terms/social-development-practitioner/) was to write a 'business case for social development'.
-I was young (in my early twenties), new to my job and to the profession, and I had no idea where to start.

-Clearly, I was given a loaded question, and one that I have been thinking about ever since.
+Among the first research topics assigned to me as [social development practitioner](/terms/social-development-practitioner/) was to write a 'business case for social development'.
+I was in my early twenties, new to my job and to the profession, and I had no idea where to start.
+Clearly, I was given a loaded question.
+Ten year later (as I continue to make updates on this article), I still don't really have any good answers, though my understanding of how to approach the question has matured with time.

-I enjoy investigating questions a piece at a time.
-What is 'business case'?
-What is 'social development'?
-More basically still, what is 'business' and what is 'development'?

-Here's where I'm at.
+Here's where I'm at:

 ### What is business?

 Business, to me, is to process of making money and earning profit.
 It's an invented, imaginary, and yet actualized concept.

 The act of doing business has consequences.
-Those running the business, it clients, suppliers and others directly involved, all seek to benefit from the business,  This is the act of profit-making.
+Consequences to those running the business, to clients of the business, suppliers and others directly involved.
+All who seek to benefit from the business are involved in this the act of profit-making.
+Even those who don't interact directly with the business will have indirect interactions, and in a market economy, the idea is that all actors engaged in the economy can bring some form of influence into business operations.

-Good business practices are those that help to guide businesses to make profits&mdash;or to avoid liabilities.

 ### What is a 'business case'?

-A business case is an argument for undertaking some form of action or activity based around the notion that such is either profit-making or that it mitigates liability (such as may result in profit loss).
+A business case is an argument for undertaking some form of action or activity based around the notion that such is either profit-making or that it mitigates liability from loss of profit.

 ### What is development?